ome/ome-model/docs/sphinx/ome-xml/index.rst

 -  the settings used with said hardware (e.g. physical size of the image planes in microns, laser gain and offset, channel configuration)
 -  the person performing the experiment
--  some details on the experiment itself, such as a description, what type of experiment (e.g. FRET, time lapse, fluorescence lifetime) and events occurring during the acquisition (e.g. laser ablation, stage motion)
+-  some details regarding the experiment itself, such as a description, the type of experiment (e.g. FRET, time lapse, fluorescence lifetime) and events occurring during acquisition (e.g. laser ablation, stage motion)
 -  additional custom information you may wish to provide about your experiment in a structured form (known as